RadShiadeh/Tekken8-FrameTrapped/readme.md

-## Tekken 8 ranked matches replay stats -- November 8th to December 8th 2024
+## Tekken 8 replay stats -- Jan 17th to Jan 31st

-Collected ranked replay data from "WAVU WANK" api: https://wank.wavu.wiki/api
+Wrote some code to collect ranked replay data from "wavu wank" api: https://wank.wavu.wiki/api

-**There are 13,481,323 replay data, with 344,144 players who have played at least one game of ranked**:
+**There are over 5 million replay data, with almost 250,000 players who have played at least one game of ranked**:
-- Replays are from November 8th to December 8th 2024
+- Ranked replays from Jan 14th to Jan 31st
 - Ranked matches only

 **Data is put into 3 categories**:
 - All ranks
 - Fujin to Tekken Emperor
-- Tekken God to God of Destruction (God ranks)
+- God ranks (Tekken King to max rank)

 **The images have the following for all of the categories above**:
 - Character popularity